Fair Observer (fairobserver.com)

-The SPLC is the premier U.S. non-profit organization monitoring the activities of domestic hate groups and other extremists – including the Ku Klux Klan, the neo-Nazi movement, neo-Confederates, racist skinheads, black separatists, antigovernment militias, Christian Identity adherents and others.
+The SPLC is billed as the premier U.S. non-profit organization monitoring the activities of domestic hate groups and other extremists – including the Ku Klux Klan, the neo-Nazi movement, neo-Confederates, racist skinheads, black separatists, antigovernment militias, Christian Identity adherents and others.

 Rantt Media (rannt.com)

 Rantt launched in October 2016 with one goal in mind—to deliver the news and analysis the right way.
 No clickbait, no both-sideism, and no sensationalism.
 Instead, Rantt writes context-rich articles that focus on the most important stories of our time.
 They strive for quality, not clicks.